hyxos/www.tzi.cards/content/blog/shelving_first_edition/index.md

 ## Why are We Doing This?

 We have always wanted to open up TZI to the widest audience possible.
-And we love how the freedom of publishing straight to the internet provides greater accessibility to our product for everyone.
+And we love how the freedom of publishing straight to the internet provides greater accessability to our product for everyone.

 This will also make it easier for others to help make this site and our product better.
 We use and rely on and use Open Source Software every day and want to open up our work to the community at large.
 Thank you to everyone who has supported us so far!
 We look forward to sharing more details soon.